lesro/change_unlimited/README.md

 ## Exploratory Data Analysis

-Here we finally dive into the data we've gathered.
+Here I finally dive into the data I've gathered.
 The original dataset from Change Unlimited and the IRS of non-profit orgs registered, within US, was appx 1.7M.
 The IRS dataset for individual incomes included ~166K datapoints, while the census data pulled included demographic information for 630 US cities.

-In order to merge data, we needed to establish the mean income within the area a nonprofit operates in.
-We did this by cross validating the information we attained from IRS income and census data and assigning each non-profit's zip code with a mean HH income.
-Subsequently, we need to ensure that we were not skewing the data by the thousands of reported non-profits that were not operating, to accomplish this we only analyzed the organizations that reported revenues larger than $0.
-Then, we merged the tables between income and non-profit orgs, dropping any areas in the US that did not have a reported mean income within our IRS/Census data.
+In order to merge data, I needed to establish the mean income within the area a nonprofit operates in.
+I did this by cross validating the information I attained from IRS income and census data and assigning each non-profit's zip code with a mean HH income.
+Subsequently, I needed to ensure the data was not skewed by the thousands of reported non-profits that were not operating, to accomplish this I only analyzed the organizations that reported revenues larger than $0.
+Then, I merged the tables between income and non-profit orgs, dropping any areas in the US that did not have a reported mean income within our IRS/Census data.

 That brought our scope from ~1.7M to ~410K organizations.

-Following this step, we began some preliminary graphs to visually identify any points of interest that may be worth inspecting.
+Following this step, I began some preliminary graphs to visually identify any points of interest that may be worth inspecting.

 #### How are organizations distributed across the US?
 Which states account for what portion of NP and revenues?
 ![npsregistered](/images/num_nps2.png)